duncpro/BukkitExtensions/README.md

 - **Extent Locking Service** for temporarily preventing construction and destruction over regions of the world.
 - **Temporary Metadata Service** for associating expiring metadata with Blocks, Entities, etc.
+- `//trim` for trimming selections made with plugins such as `WorldEdit`.

 ## Includes Libraries
 - Guice for Dependency Injection
 - H2 for Storing Relational Data
 - Apache Commons CLI

+## Usage
+Should be installed on the server as a companion plugin and not shaded into consumer's jar file.